bartr/wsl/README.md

 ## Finish Setup

-- `exit` the WSL shell until your back at the Command Prompt
+- `exit` the WSL shell until you're back at the Command Prompt
 - Restart the WSL shell
   - This will start the WSL shell in VS Code